RyTx-16/ObjectOrientedProgrammingBasics/README.md

 - #### Method Overloading/Compile
     Having multiple methods using the same name but have different parameters.
 Increasing readability.
 ### Abstraction
-A concept that hides internal details of an application, showing on the functionality.
+A concept that hides internal details of an application, showing only the functionality.
-This is achieved through the process of using abstract classes.
+This is achieved through the process of using abstract classes and interfaces.